open-metadata/OpenMetadata/README.md

 ```
 Then visit [http://localhost:8585](http://localhost:8585)

-For more details on running OpenMetadata on your local machine or in production, see our [Install Doc](https://docs.open-metadata.org/install/run-openmetadata)
+For more details on running OpenMetadata on your local machine or in production, see our [Install Doc](https://docs.open-metadata.org/install/run-openmetadata).

-## Try Metadata

-Visit our demo at [http://sandbox.open-metadata.org](http://sandbox.open-metadata.org)

-## Features

 ## Documentation and Support